yabusygin/ansible-role-netplan/README.md

 --------------

 `netplan_config` specifies path to Netplan configuration file on control node.
 This file will be uploaded and applied to managed node.
+Mandatory.

 `netplan_networkd_enable` -- enable systemd-networkd service
 (default value: `no`).